MonoTech01/All-Projects-at-a-Glance/README.md

 be selected to progress to this stage in the competitive WiCyS Security Training Scholarship program sponsored by WiCyS Tier 1 Partners and Premier Supporters, based on rigorous selection criteria including an application essay, performance and engagement in SANS Beginner-level CTF, and active community engagement within the cohort.
-Showed a strong commitment to IT & cybersecurity skills development and an intention to continue participation in subsequent stages if selected.
+In Stage 2, completed challenges in web vulnerability exploitation, Cryptography, Linux, Python programming, Binary, and Forensics in the SANS CyberStart program.

 ## Data Privacy and Security Enhancement for a Healthcare Organization
 Completed an intensive project under the Expert Guidance of Dr. Williamson – Established a comprehensive